I’m a historian philosophically exploring how cross-cultural experience impacts our relationship with ourselves.

 A girl, some grannies, a monsoon or two…

-Blue Feet Monsoon is a lyrical debut novel that highlights global voices and in-between spaces.
+Blue Feet Monsoon is a lyrical debut novel that highlights global voices and cross-cultural spaces.
 It is first in a series of fictional standalone stories that look philosophically at what growing up cross-culturally feels like.

 next in the series…